ydahal1/ydahal1/jokes.md

-I am terrified of elevators.
-I’m going to start taking steps to avoid them.
+This morning I was wondering where the sun was, but then it dawned on me.

 [
-Tue May  5 00:50:12 UTC 2026
+Wed May  6 00:49:57 UTC 2026
  ]